memiah/ansible-role-aws-ec2/README.md

        - { role: database, when: "{{ 'database' in rol.split(',') }}" }
 ```

+First playbook declaration should be `local` host with `vm` only in role.
+In the second one you should set the `hosts` with your current inventory name.

 Declaring hosts templates
 -------------------------
 A full example can be found in `defaults/main.example.yml`.
 In `vars/main` of your local project should be declared the `aws_hosts` var (and must be a dictionary).